Director of Music Programming

 May 5, 2022

 Sacramento pianist Lara Downes is hoping to inspire new audiences for classical music with her inclusive approach to programming.
-Back on tour, Downes will be at the Mondavi Center in Davis this Friday.

 Michael Morgan, Sacramento And Oakland Conductor Who Championed Diversity In Classical Music, Dies At 63